ivanrad/sblookup/README.md

 For help on using sblookup, invoke it with an `-h` option (i.e. `sblookup -h`).

 **NOTE**: sblookup is utilizing Google Safe Browsing Lookup API, protocol version 3.1.
-For more details, and to learn how to obtain Safebrowsing API key, see [Google Safe Browsing Lookup API Guide][lookup-guide].
+For more details, and to learn how to obtain Safe Browsing API key, see [Google Safe Browsing Lookup API Guide][lookup-guide].

 ## Example